novaspirit/pi-hosted/docs/nginx_proxy_manager.md

 ![User Menu](https://raw.githubusercontent.com/rmiddle/pi-hosted/npm/docs/images/nginx-proxy-manager-User-Edit-Details.png)

 Now it is time to change your password.
-Select the User menu again and select Change Password
+Select the User menu again and select Change Password <br>
 ![User Menu](https://raw.githubusercontent.com/rmiddle/pi-hosted/npm/docs/images/nginx-proxy-manager-User-Menu.png)

 Set the password to something you like and save the changes.